raspberrypilearning/321-make-mentor-guide/en/step_6.md

 --- /task ---

-Design projects include **Debug:** tasks with advice on how to spot and fix the specific kinds of bug that they are likely to encounter at this point in the project.
+Design projects include **Debug:** tasks with advice on how to spot and fix the specific types of bugs that they are likely to encounter at this point in the project.

 **Tip:** When a creator asks for help in a Design project, encourage them to check the **Debug:** tasks and see if they can help.
-This encourages independence and accurately identifying the problem.
+This encourages independence and accuracy in identifying the problem.

 This **Debug:** task from our [Mood indicator](https://projects.raspberrypi.org/en/projects/mood-indicator){:target="_blank"} Design project details some common bugs and encourages celebrating any new bugs found.